 This cell is removed from both output notebooks.
 These configurations can be overwritten by their command line counterparts (if present).
 The options, their defaults, and descriptions are listed below.
 Any unspecified keys will keep their default values.
 For more information about many of these arguments, see Usage and Output.
 Any keys that map to sub-dictionaries (e.g. export\cell, generate) can have their behaviors turned off by changing their value to false.
-The only ones that default to true (with the specified sub-key defaults) are export\cell and generate.
+The only one that defaults to true (with the specified sub-key defaults) is export\cell.